steniodeassis/teste/README.md

-# Data Structures and Algorithms

-Codes from assignments of Data Structures and Algorithms class.

-## Strobogrammatic Number Generator
+# Strobogrammatic Number Generator and Experimental Analysis
 A strobogrammatic number is a number that looks the same when rotated upside down, such as 8, 101, 96.
 Here we consider 1 to be strobogrammatic.
 I developed two codes using a **iterative** and **recursive** approach that takes an integer _n_ as input and returns all the strobogrammatic numbers of length _n_ in a list.

-### Iterative Approach
+## Iterative Approach

 In the iterative approach, if the number of digits is 1, the strobogrammatic number can be either 0, 1, or 8.